-Plant Propagation Project (80 points across four parts: 15, 15, 15, 35 points)
+Plant Propagation Project (75 points across four parts: 10, 15, 15, 35 points)

 In this project you will keep a journal log on two plants that you propagate - one from seed and one from cutting.
 You will grow and care for the plants throughout the semester, recording in your journal both physical information about the plant and personal information about your experiences/feelings as the plant's caregiver.
 You will be assigned to a small group of students with whom you will share weekly information about your plants.
 This will also be a group with whom you can seek advice on plant care.
-Once during the semester, you will be required to submit an update on your plants, following the prompt in the assignment link.
+Twice during the semester, you will be required to submit an update on your plants, following the prompt in the assignment link.
 You will also be required to provide a final report on your experiences.
 More details are available in the assignment links.

-Demonstration of Content Polls (60 points: 12 at 5 points each)
+Demonstration of Content Quizzes (75 points: 11 at 7.5 points each; lowest score dropped)

-The goal of the content poll assignments is for you to demonstrate an understanding of horticultural therapy and its practices based on the week's readings and lectures.
-Every week there will be a poll assignment that you will respond to by Saturday at 11:59 pm ET.
-More information on content polls will be provided in Canvas.
+The goal of the content quizzes is for you to demonstrate an understanding of horticultural therapy and its practices based on the week's readings and lectures.
+Every week there will be an open-book quiz that you will respond to by Sunday at 11:59 pm ET.
+More information on content quizzes will be provided on Canvas.

-Discussions on Padlet (60 points: 12 at 5 points each)
+Discussions on Padlet (55 points: 11 at 5 points each)